wrapl/minilang/docs/library/set.rst

 :mini:`meth set(Sequence: sequence, ...): set`
-   Returns a set of all the key and value pairs produced by :mini:`Sequence`.
+   Returns a set of all the values produced by :mini:`Sequence`.

    .. code-block:: mini